zhiqu22/mitre/README.md

 ### Experiments on EC-40

-Scripts used in EC-40, which have a style similar to the MITRE's main scripts, are saved in MITRE/ec_40_scripts.
+EC-40 scripts, which have a style similar to the main scripts, are saved in MITRE/ec_40_scripts.

-When you want to reproduce the experiments on EC-40, please download the training data in the [repository of EC-40](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main).
+When you want to reproduce the experiments on EC-40, please download the training data from [repository of EC-40](https://github.com/Smu-Tan/ZS-NMT-Variations/tree/main).

 Do not forget to `mv {root_path}/MITRE/ec_40_scripts {root_path}/ec_40_scripts`.

-Additionally, when you want to measure off-target ratio, you have to run `pip install ftlangdetect` at first.
+Additionally, when you want to measure the off-target ratio, you must first run `pip install ftlangdetect`.